DIT168MSV/DIT168/README.md

 ```
 Lastly make sure that these containers are stop or down if docker compose was used.
 ```
-docker ps
+`$ docker ps`\
-docker stop <container id>
+`$ docker stop <container id>`

 ```
 ## Github layout

 - We have a master branch were we will add code when we tested it and made sure it follows our quality standards.
 - We have a development branch for testing, debugging and implementation of new features.
 In this branch we perform pull request to make sure code quality is high in the branch.

 ## License